P1Analytics/DataMining-Football-Match-Prediction/README.md

 **We've been really involved in this project, starting from understanding the basis of "stream" application, to those techniques to mining data.**

+## Installation

+1) Downlaod the data.zip file from (aaa)
+2) The zip file contains a main directory called "data"
+3) Export it in the directory ./ScorePredictionRep/
+4) Final folder structure:

+    ScorePredictionRep
+    ├── data
+    │   └── db
+    │       └── database.sqlite
+    └── src

 ## Code
 ### src
 #### application